neohugo/neohugo/docs/content/en/methods/shortcode/Inner.md

 ```

 {{% note %}}
-Content between opening and closing shortcode tags may include leading and/or trailing newlines, depending on placement within the markdown.
-Use the [`trim`] function as shown above to remove both carriage returns and newlines.
+Content between opening and closing shortcode tags may include leading and/or trailing newlines, depending on placement within the Markdown.
+Use the [`strings.TrimSpace`] function as shown above to remove both carriage returns and newlines.

-[`trim`]: /functions/strings/trim
+[`strings.TrimSpace`]: /functions/strings/trimspace/
 {{% /note %}}

 {{% note %}}
-In the example above, the value returned by `Inner` is markdown, but it was rendered as plain text.
-Use either of the following approaches to render markdown to HTML.
+In the example above, the value returned by `Inner` is Markdown, but it was rendered as plain text.
+Use either of the following approaches to render Markdown to HTML.
 {{% /note %}}

-## Use the RenderString method
+## Use RenderString

 Let's modify the example above to pass the value returned by `Inner` through the [`RenderString`] method on the `Page` object:

-[`RenderString`]: /methods/page/renderstring
+[`RenderString`]: /methods/page/renderstring/

 {{< code file=layouts/shortcodes/card.html  >}}
 <div class="card">